 - Living in the U.S. without travel interruptions since June 15, 2007, up to the present time

 - Currently in school, have graduated, have a certificate of completion or GED

-- A clean criminal record without a conviction of felony, significant misdemeanor, three or more other misdemeanors
+- A clean criminal record without a conviction of a felony, significant misdemeanor, three or more other misdemeanors

 DACA is still a relatively new policy.
-Only 38 states have thus far declared they will officially grant driver’s license to DACA recipients.
+Only 38 states have thus far declared they will officially grant driver’s licenses to DACA recipients.
 The four states mentioned above are not included in the list below since they already grant undocumented immigrant driving privileges.